apache/druid/docs/content/ingestion/firehose.md

 This Firehose can be used to read the data from existing druid segments, potentially using a new schema and changing the name, dimensions, metrics, rollup, etc. of the segment.
 This Firehose is _splittable_ and can be used by [native parallel index tasks](./native_tasks.html#parallel-index-task).
-This firehose uses `map` typed parsers.
+This firehose is a bit strange, in that the `parser` is effectively ignored other than to collect the list of dimensions and timestamp column to create a 'transform spec', so uses either `string` or `map` typed parsers.
 A sample ingest Firehose spec is shown below:

 ```json
 {